 Getting to Israel

-With the exception of Israel Teaching Fellows, the cost of your flight to Ben Gurion Airport (Tel Aviv) is not included, and participants are responsible for mailing their own travel arrangements to Israel.
-In the weeks leading up to your program start date, we’ll set an exact meeting time for you to plan for.
-Though it is not mandatory, we recommend arriving a day or two before the start of the program to acclimate.
+With the exception of Masa Israel Teaching Fellows, the cost of your flight to Ben Gurion Airport (Tel Aviv) is not included, and participants are responsible for making their own travel arrangements to Israel.
+In the weeks leading up to your program start date, we’ll notify you of an exact meeting time.
+Though it’s not mandatory, we recommend arriving a day or two before the start of the program to acclimate.
 We can point you in the right direction in terms of where to stay and how to get around.

 The entry rules for shorter and longer term stays are very different.
 Plan ahead now to avoid complications down the line.

-If you plan to be in Israel for less than three month, no visa is required to enter Israel, and if you are a citizen of the United States, Canada, Great Britain, a European Union program or any other country with a visa waiver, no prior arrangements need to be made.
+If you plan to be in Israel for less than three months, no visa is required to enter the country.
+If you are a citizen of the United States, Canada, Great Britain, a European Union country or any other country with a visa waiver, no prior arrangements need to be made.

-Israel requires visas for anyone staying beyond three months regardless of your nationality.
+Israel requires visas for anyone staying longer than three months, regardless of your nationality.
 Unless you have an Israeli passport, you’ll be responsible for obtaining an Israeli visa in order to participate.
-We encourage you to contact your closest Israeli Embassy or Consulate 6-8 weeks before the start of your program in order to request an A2 visa, which is available to anyone confirmed on a Masa Israel-affiliated program.
+We encourage you to contact your nearest Israeli embassy or consulate at least 6-8 weeks before the start of your program in order to request an A2 visa, which is available to anyone confirmed on a Masa Israel-affiliated program.
 The A2 visa is valid for a year and allows for multiple entries to Israel.
 In order to obtain this visa, you must visit a consulate or embassy with the following: